ajwdewit/pcse/doc/reference_guide.rst

 of change are locked.
 This mechanism ensures that rate/state updates are carried out in the correct order.

-Finally, instances of rate variables have one additional method, called `zerofy()`.
+Finally, instances of RatesTemplate have one additional method, called `zerofy()` while instances of StatesTemplate have one additional method called `touch()`.
 Calling `zerofy()` is normally done by the Engine and explicitly sets all rates of change to zero.
+Calling `touch()` on a states object is only useful when the states variables do not need to be updated, but you do want to be sure that any published state variables will remain available in the VariableKiosk.

 The AgroManager